Feynman-Kac formula and asymptotic behavior of the minimal energy for the relativistic Nelson model in two spatial dimensions: Main results

+This expression is in fact real-valued and uniformly bounded in $x$ and $t$ and on $\Omega$; see \cref{rem:bdcN}.
+The process $(c_t^N(x))_{t\ge0}$ is manifestly adapted and c\`{a}dl\`{a}g.

-Firstly, the radiation field mediates an effective, translation and rotation invariant pair interaction potential between the matter particles that we call $w:\RR^2\to\RR$: With $J_0$ denoting the Bessel function of the first kind and order $0$, cf. \cref{app:Bessel}, we set
+Secondly, the radiation field mediates an effective, translation and rotation invariant pair interaction potential between the matter particles that we call $w:\RR^2\to\RR$.
+The potential $w$ comes into the picture as the distributional Fourier transform of $v\beta$ which is an element of $L^p(\RR^2)$ for every $p>1$.
+More precisely, $w$ denotes a representative of that Fourier transform that is continuous on $\RR^2\setminus\{0\}$ and given by the following formulas: With $J_0$ denoting the Bessel function of the first kind and order $0$, cf. \cref{app:Bessel}, we set

 where we from now on introduce the slightly abusive notation

 Then $w$ is given by the following well-defined Lebesgue integrals

 and we complement this by the (immaterial) convention $w(0)\coloneq0$.
 For $N\ge2$, the total effective interaction term appearing in the complex action is